Inflammatory Bowel Disease in Cats

 - Electrolyte tests to ensure your cat is neither dehydrated nor suffering from an electrolyte imbalance

-- X-rays of the abdomen and intestinal tract to rule out obstructions
+- X-rays of the abdomen to rule out GI obstruction, foreign body or masses

-- An ultrasound to evaluate the integrity of your cat’s digestive tract
+- An ultrasound to evaluate the integrity of your cat’s digestive tract, pancreas, and other organs

 - Specific tests to rule out viral infections such as feline leukemia or feline immunodeficiency virus